LIVEABOARD SEARCH

 Will my liveaboard dives be guided?

 The practice of divemastering in Australia varies from boat to boat so please check with us if this is an issue of particular concern to you.
-On some Australian liveaboards there will be a member of staff in the water who acts more in a safety capacity than as a guide or leader for the dive.
+On some of our Australian liveaboards there will be a member of staff in the water who acts more in a safety capacity than as a guide or leader for the dive.
 You may need to pay extra if you would like an in-water guide.
 Some Great Barrier Reef tour boats have an open deck policy so you can dive for as long as you want and even during meal times.

 When can I see dwarf minke whales?